-Water Framework Directive compliance assessments are typically done on developments, for which we can offer early contractor involvement, help to design and construct schemes, and work with developers to build in cost-effective WFD improvements as part of the development.
-Early consideration of WFD compliance is essential in ensuring your project can finish on time and on budget; what’s more, they’re a crucial element on making sure that the environment is protected.
+WFD compliance assessments are required on housing developments as part of the planning and statutory consenting process.
+FiveRivers have an established service providing WFD compliance assessments alongside our other complimentary services of early contractor involvement and design and construction, working with developers to build in cost-effective WFD improvements at the start of a project.
+Early consideration of WFD compliance is essential in ensuring your project can be delivered on programme and on budget.
+What’s more, they’re a crucial element in ensuring that the environment is protected.

-We can undertake WFD compliance screening assessments and further assessments to ensure your project gains regulatory approval, and will also advise and design environmental mitigation for your scheme, providing services such as data searches and review of River Basin Management Plans, baseline data collection, liaison with regulatory bodies, compliance assessment and more.
+At FiveRivers, we offer WFD compliance screening assessments and further assessments to ensure your project gains regulatory approval.
+We can also advise on and the design of any environmental mitigation for your scheme, providing services such as desktop review of River Basin Management Plans, baseline data collection, liaison with regulatory bodies and compliance assessments